There are two types of parsers in the system: the full SQL parser (a recursive descent parser), and the data format parser (a fast stream parser).

 There may be any number of space symbols between syntactical constructions (including the beginning and end of a query).
 Space symbols include the space, tab, line feed, CR, and form feed.

--- to the end of the line.
-The space after
+--and continue to the end of the line, a space after

-*/.
-These comments can be multiline.
-Spaces are not required here, either.
+*/and can be multiline, spaces are not required either.

 Keywords are case-insensitive when they correspond to: